OpenLMIS/openlmis-ref-distro/docs/source/conventions/performanceTips.rst

 - `No FETCH JOINS`_
 - Don't use eager loads unless it's really safe to do so, they might seem to solve the above problem, but they can go awry quickly.
 Just use lazy loading.
+- During development you can set `environment variables to show what SQL`_ is actually being run by Hibernate.

 Database JOINs are expensive
 -----------------------------